 Rend Lake College facilities are currently closed and instruction is online during the COVID-19 pandemic.

-All Rend Lake College students should log onto Canvas to access spring classes.
+All Rend Lake College students should log onto Canvas to access summer classes.

 To protect the privacy of your account, as well as academic honesty, it is important that you do not share your login information with others.
 Cheating or plagiarism will not be tolerated.
 Any student found in violation of this policy will be subject to disciplinary action as outlined by RLC’s Academic Integrity policy in the Student Handbook.